 Step By Step (SBS) secured more than €2.6 million of European funding through the European Regional Development Fund in its €4.3 million cross-border partnership involving 10 organisations from the UK, The Netherlands, France and Belgium (see below for partner details).

-SBS will empower men to move from poor health &/or isolation to healthy social participation or active engagement in the labour market.
-It will promote a culture in which all citizens in all regions will have the confidence to make sustainable positive changes in their lives benefitting themselves & society.
-The expected changes include: reduced health costs related to physical & mental health issues; better health contributing to healthier individuals, families, communities & workforce; increased labour market activity; decreased number of work days lost to poor health.
+SBS ended in early 2022 and empowered men to move from poor health &/or isolation to healthy social participation or active engagement in the labour market.
+It promoted a culture in which all citizens in all regions will have the confidence to make sustainable positive changes in their lives benefitting themselves & society.
+The changes included: reduced health costs related to physical & mental health issues; better health contributing to healthier individuals, families, communities & workforce; increased labour market activity; decreased number of work days lost to poor health.

-The target group for SBS is specifically men and in particular those who may be socially isolated and suffering from poor mental health or poor wellbeing.
-However the project will also be open to women who will be very welcome to use the new SBS services.
+The target group for SBS was specifically men and in particular those who were socially isolated and suffering from poor mental health or poor wellbeing.
+However the project also opened to women who are very welcome to use the new SBS services.

 Background to the project:

 There is consistent evidence men access health services less than women & experience poorer physical health outcomes.
 Their suicide rates across Europe are increasing & unemployment, non-participation, isolation & poor mental health are all contributing factors.
 Depression & other mental health problems are both under-detected and under-treated.
 Men’s physical health in all areas is similarly poor.
 Studies have shown that the unemployed suffer more health problems, including mental health, than those in work & the longer people stay off work when sick, the less likely they will return.